Data Corruption and Loss¶

 Non-Volatile Memory¶

 NVMe allows host hardware and software to fully exploit the levels of parallelism possible in modern SSDs.
-NVMe reduces I/O overhead and brings various performance improvements relative to previous SSDs. mSATA interface protocols were developed for use with far slower HDDs where a very lengthy delay exists between a request and data transfer, where data speeds are much slower than RAM speeds.
+NVMe reduces I/O overhead and brings various performance improvements relative to previous SSDs. mSATA interface protocols were developed for use with far slower HDDs where a very lengthy delay exists between a request and data transfer, and where data speeds are much slower than RAM speeds.

 Important